skeeto/skeeto.github.com/_posts/2026-03-29-2026-has-been-the-most-pivotal-year-in-my-career-and-it-s-only-March.markdown

 great value, cheaper than paying API rates but requires working around 5-hour limit windows.
 I started with Pro (US$20/mo), but I'm getting so much out of it that as of this writing I'm on 5x Max (US$100/mo) simply to have enough to explore all my ideas.
-Be warned: Anthropic software is quite buggy, more so than industry average, and it's obvious that they never even *start*, let alone test, some of their released software on disfavored platforms (Windows, Android).
+Be warned: **Anthropic software is quite buggy, more so than industry average**, and it's obvious that they never even *start*, let alone test, some of their released software on disfavored platforms (Windows, Android).
 Don't expect to use Claude Code effectively for native Windows platform development, which sadly includes